-Leg ulcers are seen in 10% to 20% of the SCD (98).
-Its prevalence increases with aging, male gender, and SCA (99).
-The leg ulcers have an intractable nature, and around 97% of them relapse in a period of one year (98).
-Similar to Buerger's disease, the leg ulcers occur in the distal segments of the body with a lesser collateral blood flow (98).
-The hardened RBC-induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillaries may be the major causes (99).
+Leg ulcers are seen in 10% to 20% of the SCD (114).
+Its prevalence increases with aging, male gender, and SCA (115).
+The leg ulcers have an intractable nature, and around 97% of them relapse in a period of one year (114).
+Similar to Buerger's disease, the leg ulcers occur in the distal segments of the body with a lesser collateral blood flow (114).
+The hardened RBC-induced chronic endothelial damage, inflammation, edema, and fibrosis at the capillaries may be the major causes (115).
 Prolonged exposure to the hardened bodies due to the pooling of blood in the lower extremities may also explain the leg but not arm ulcers in the SCD.
 The hardened RBC-induced venous insufficiencies may also accelerate the process by pooling of causative bodies in the legs, and vice versa.
-Pooling of blood may also be important for the development of venous ulcers, diabetic ulcers, Buerger's disease, clubbing, and onychomycosis in the lower extremities.
+Pooling of blood may also be important for the development of venous ulcers, diabetic ulcers, Buerger's disease, digital clubbing, and onychomycosis in the lower extremities.
 Furthermore, pooling of blood may be the cause of delayed wound and fracture healings in the lower extremities.
 Smoking and alcohol may also have some additional atherosclerotic effects on the leg ulcers in males.
-Hydroxyurea is the first drug that was approved by Food and Drug Administration in the SCD (100).
+Hydroxyurea is the first drug that was approved by Food and Drug Administration in the SCD (116).
 It is an oral, cheap, safe, and effective drug that blocks cell division by suppressing formation of deoxyribonucleotides which are the building blocks of DNA (11).
-Its main action may be the suppression of hyperproliferative WBC and PLT in the SCD (101).
-Although presence of a continuous damage of hardened RBC on vascular endothelium, severity of the destructive process is probably exaggerated by immune systems.
-Similarly, lower WBC counts were associated with lower crises rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of tissue damage and pain (62).
-Prolonged resolution of leg ulcers with hydroxyurea may also suggest that the ulcers may be secondary to increased WBC and PLT counts-induced exaggerated capillary endothelial inflammation and edema.
+Its main action may be the suppression of hyperproliferative WBC and PLT in the SCD (117).
+Although presence of a continuous damage of hardened RBC on vascular endothelial cells, severity of the destructive process is probably exaggerated by the immune system.
+Similarly, lower WBC counts were associated with lower crisis rates, and if a tissue infarct occurs, lower WBC counts may decrease severity of tissue damage and pain (78).
+Prolonged resolution of leg ulcers with hydroxyurea may also suggest that the ulcers may be secondary to increased WBC and PLT counts-induced exaggerated capillary endothelial cell inflammation and edema.

-Digital clubbing is characterized by the increased normal angle of 165° between nailbed and fold, increased convexity of the nail fold, and thickening of the whole distal finger (102).
-Although the exact cause and significance is unknown, the chronic tissue hypoxia is highly suspected (103).
+Digital clubbing is characterized by the increased normal angle of 165° between nailbed and fold, increased convexity of the nail fold, and thickening of the whole distal finger (118).
+Although the exact cause and significance is unknown, the chronic tissue hypoxia is highly suspected (119).
 In the previous study, only 40% of clubbing cases turned out to have significant underlying diseases while 60% remained well over the subsequent years (18).
-But according to our experiences, digital clubbing is frequently associated with the pulmonary, cardiac, renal, and hepatic diseases and smoking which are characterized with chronic tissue hypoxia (5).
+But according to our experiences, clubbing is frequently associated with the pulmonary, cardiac, renal and hepatic diseases, and smoking those are characterized with chronic tissue hypoxia (5).
 As an explanation for that hypothesis, lungs, heart, kidneys, and liver are closely related organs which affect their functions in a short period of time.
-On the other hand, digital clubbing is also common in the SCD, and its prevalence was 10.8% in the present study.
-It probably shows chronic tissue hypoxia caused by disseminated endothelial damage, inflammation, edema, and fibrosis at the capillary level in the SCD.
-Beside the effects of SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of digital clubbing in males (14.8% vs 6.6%, p<0.001) may also show some additional role of male gender in the systemic atherosclerotic process.
+On the other hand, clubbing is also common in the SCD with a prevalence of 10.8% in the present study, too.
+It probably shows chronic tissue hypoxia caused by disseminated endothelial damage, edema, and fibrosis, particularly at the capillary level in the SCD.
+Beside the effects of SCD, smoking, alcohol, cirrhosis, CRD, CHD, and COPD, the higher prevalence of clubbing in males (14.8% vs 6.6%, $p<0.001$) may also indicate some additional role of male gender about the atherosclerotic endpoints.